Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Quantification of Permutation Sample Variation

-One conventional method for confidence interval calculation is based on simple simulation to approximate the underlying distribution.
-This solution requires multiple DiProPerm tests which can be computationally expensive.
-This motivates the development of an efficient way to evaluate the variation of the DiProPerm test PDC.

-In Section \ref{intro}, The PDC is calculated as $\frac{C-\bar C}{S}$.
-Consequently, the PDC is also a random variable that depends on the permutation null distribution, from which the $N$, i.e. $N=100$ or 1000, black stars were drawn.
-Thus, a confidence interval for the PDC can be estimated by the upper and lower quantiles using bootstrap simulation/sampling methods.
-A general algorithm is based on $B$ repetitions ($B=100$ or 1000): \begin{enumerate} \item Draw a $B\times N$ matrix where each row is a random sample (with replacement) from the black stars.
+The DiProPerm PDC \eqref{eq:PDC} is a random variable that depends on the permutation null distribution.
+Thus, a confidence interval for the PDC can be estimated by the upper and lower quantiles using bootstrap re-sampling methods.
+A general algorithm is based on $B$ repetitions.
+In our calculations $B=100$: \begin{enumerate} \item Draw a $B\times N$ matrix where each row is a random sample (with replacement) from the $N$ permutations used in the original calculation of PDC.
 Calculate the sample means and variances of each row.
-This results in $B$ sample means and variances, which are used to get $B$ sampled PDCs. \item Find the upper and lower quantile of the PDCs based on the $B$ sampled PDCs in Step 2. \end{enumerate} A similar method can be developed to estimate confidence intervals for the p-value.
-However, as stated above, p-values are often too small to show up in the simulation quantiles.
-Thus, the PDC is more informative for comparison of the significance across such settings.
-Note that this method is unrelated to the direction choices of DiProPerm and thus it can be applied for any direction such as MD, DWD, SVM, etc.
+This results in $B$ re-sampled means and variances, which are used to get $B$ re-sampled PDCs. \item Find the upper and lower quantile of the PDCs based on the $B$ re-sampled PDCs in Step 2. \end{enumerate} Note that this method is unrelated to the direction choices of DiProPerm, e.g., MD or DWD, and to the choice of balanced or all permutations.

-Alternatively, as we discussed in Section \ref{b} when the original data are close to normal, the distribution of the black stars is close to the $\chi$ distribution.
+Alternatively, as we discussed in Section~\ref{pdc-define} when the original data are close to normal, the permutation null distribution is a mixture the $\chi$ distributions \eqref{eq:mixture}.
 Thus, we can also estimate the distribution using the method of moments estimation based on the Welch–Satterthwaite approximation (\citet{satterthwaite1946approximate}).
-However, in practice, the normal assumption of the original data is often violated, and the bootstrap resampling method works well without any assumption and gives high efficiency.
+This has been explored in the Section 3 of the PhD Dissertation \cite{yang2021machine}.
+However, the normal assumption of the original data is often questionable, and hence the bootstrap re-sampling method is recommended.